infovirtuel/Atera-Report-Generator/README.md

 # Benefits to use the Atera Report Generator

-Simple interface that can be used by both begginers or advanced users
+Simple interface that can be used by both begginers and advanced users

 Secure integration of Atera with a local environnement